alfl/textful/README.md

 textful
 =======

-A RESTful API for 3D Text Generation
+A RESTful API for 3D Text Generation (but not really).

 instructions
 =======